Bug report #16639

 After this conversation with ORACLE, QGIS has all required information to define layer CRS.
 However I get this message for every added layer in QGIS :

 I looked for a solution without find any.
 I dont understand why QGIS is unable to use Oracle SRID information.

 Have you ever heard of this bug ?

-#3 Updated by Sylvain LERIS over 2 years ago
+#3 Updated by Sylvain LERIS about 5 years ago

 The returned value for the "auth_name" attribute is not "EPSG", so QGIS tries to create the CRS from the WKT returned by Oracle Spatial.
 To do this, QGIS uses GDAL tools and proj4.
 The "France Conic Conformal zone 4" projection is not known in proj4.
 Different solutions: